Section 138 of GST Act: Compounding of offences

 Section 138(2) of CGST Act

-Section 138(2): The amount for compounding of offences under this section shall be such as may be prescribed, subject to the minimum amount not being less than ten thousand rupees or fifty per cent. of the tax involved, whichever is higher, and the maximum amount not being less than thirty thousand rupees or one hundred and fifty per cent. of the tax, whichever is higher.
+Section 138(2): The amount for compounding of offences under this section shall be such as may be prescribed, subject to the minimum amount not being less than [twenty-five per cent. of the tax involved and the maximum amount not being more than one hundred per cent. of the tax involved][1].

 Section 138(3) of CGST Act